CEED/Laghos/raja/README.md

 ## Running

-The RAJA version can run the same examples as the official benchmark version of Laghos...
+The RAJA version can run the same sample test runs as the official benchmark version of Laghos.

 ### Options
 -   -m <string>: Mesh file to use